WordPress Posts Grid And Custom Posts Grid

 Visual Composer Grid Builder comes with 3 different zones where you can place content elements:

 Normal and Hover zones are basic blocks of grid item and you will mainly operate with these two zones to place your content elements.
-As the titles suggest Normal zone is displayed under regular circumstances and is the only mandatory zone within Grid Builder.
+As the titles suggest Normal zone displays under regular circumstances and is the only mandatory zone within Grid Builder.
 There is no option to build your post grid without Normal zone.
-Hover is an alternative to Normal state and will be triggered upon mouse hover.
-It is possible to control transition effect between Normal and Hover zones with Transition control menu – available as a dropdown on the top right corner of Grid Builder.
+Hover is an alternative to Normal state and will open upon mouse hover.
+It is possible to control the transition effect between Normal and Hover zones with Transition control menu – available as a dropdown on the top right corner of Grid Builder.
 It is also possible to completely disable Hover zone by choosing ‘Single block (no animation’ under Transition control menu.

 Post Grid vs Masonry Post Grid

-Post Grid vs Media Grid
+WordPress Posts Grid vs Media Grid

 - Post grids